brightpensioen/CDP_Dashboard/README.md

 # CDP Intelligence Dashboard

-A Streamlit application for monitoring and exploring your Customer Data Platform.
+A Streamlit application for monitoring and exploring your Customer Data Platforms.

 ## Data sources